SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 ### Playbooks listing

 In the playbooks’ homepage are listed all playbooks created within your community.
-All playbooks are listed by order of last edited and there are multiple filters made available to users.
+All playbooks are listed by order of last edited and there are multiple filters made available to navigate this page with ease.

 ![playbooks-listing](/assets/operation_center/playbooks/playbook-listing.png){: style="max-width:100%"}